fsoubes/FilterRank/doc/DebrasFilter.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/gpuradius5guigui.png)
 #### Fig 5.
 Execution time benchmark analysis against the GPU min_max algorithm of ImageJ for a circular kernel size = 5, filter = max.
 On the figure 5, the execution time starts from 9 ms for the each type or image (8bit, 16bit,float 32) and grows slowly until a reaching point of almost 14ms for float32 image and 11ms for 8 bit and 16 bit.
-Those first two types share the same pattern and seems to stabilize from images with 1080 and higher.
-This benchmark of GPU implementation seems to be faster than ImageJ filter, indeed for any type of image the speed execution of GPU is twice faster than
-ImageJ even though the kernel radius used in our GPU implementation was 5 unlike imageJ filter which had a radius of 3.
+Those first two types share the same pattern and seems to stabilize from images with 1080 resolution and higher.
+This benchmark of GPU implementation seems to be faster than ImageJ filter, indeed for any type of image the speed execution of GPU is twice faster than ImageJ even though the kernel radius used in our GPU implementation had a value of 5 unlike imageJ filter which had a radius of 3.
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/gpuradius15guigui.png)
 #### Fig 6.
 Execution time benchmark analysis against the GPU min_max algorithm of ImageJ for acircular  kernel size = 15, filter = max.
 On the figure 6, the 8 bit benchmark is as fast as a kernel radius of 5, with an execution time around 10ms for each and every size of images.
 The 16 bit execution time grows exponentially from 64ms to 4267ms for the highest image size.
 The float 32 execution time grows as well exponentially from 50ms to 2901ms, in a strange way the float 32 curve takes less time than the 16 bit curve.
-We do not have any theory on why or what causes this difference.
+We do not have any theory on why or what causes this difference, it might be due to loops insde our code that slows the speed of the program, in fact it is known that loops might slow exexcution time of the function.

 # 4.Discussion